United Kingdom Climate Change Programme: CRC Energy Efficiency Scheme

 The CRC Energy Efficiency Scheme is a mandatory cap and trade scheme, announced in May 2007, that will apply to large non energy-intensive organisations in the public and private sectors, including hotel chains, supermarkets, banks, central government and large Local Authorities.
 It is anticipated that the scheme will have cut carbon emissions by 1.2 million tonnes of carbon per year by 2020.

 The CRC scheme will apply to organisations that have a mandatory half-hourly metered electricity consumption greater than 6,000 MWh per year.
 This roughly equates to an electricity bill above £500,000 (US$1,000,000), although it would apply to emissions from direct energy use as well as electricity purchased.

 The Green Deal

 The Green Deal is a policy to encourage energy efficiency improvements in the UK's building stock.
 It will be financed through loans attached to the energy bills of the improved properties - The green deal was dropped by government in 2015.

 Electricity Market Reform

 Electricity Market Reform is a UK programme seeking to decarbonise electricity generation in the UK by providing low carbon generators guaranteed income through a contract for difference arrangement.

-It is made up of 2 mechanisms: Contract for Difference (CfD) and the Capacity Market (CM).
+It is made up of 2 mechanisms: Contracts for Difference (CfD) and the Capacity Market (CM).